TejasBhovad/docs/docs/intro.md

 # Introduction

-Find all the **Programs** you are looking for here

-The documentation will contain all the programs organized category-wise
+This documentation will contain all the Data Structures programs organized category-wise

 ## Compilation